ZPump/zPump/docs/development/syscall-test-results.md

 - ⚠️ Not suitable for security testing

 ### Production Deployment
-- ✅ Syscall IS available on mainnet/testnet
+- ✅ Alt_bn128 syscalls ARE available on mainnet/testnet (Solana 1.18.x+)
 - ✅ Can deploy securely with `groth16-syscall` feature
 - ✅ Full security and decentralization on mainnet
+- ✅ Groth16 verification implemented using alt_bn128_addition, alt_bn128_multiplication, alt_bn128_pairing

 ## Recommended Workflow